 This design idea uses a movie reel visual to highlight details about each specific movie.
 The reel itself would be a density pixel of every movie, colored by year or genre or filtered to the decade by clicking on the top bar.
 If you select a movie, in the film strip, you would get to see details on that movie such as the genre, year, if it passed the Bechdel test, the overall sentiment of the movie and the ‘theme/categories’ of the movie.

 This idea gives the users the option of drilling down by genre or by decade in a fun, whimsical way - like a calendar or movie board.
-Once they select any of these categories, we would then have maybe a dense pixel mapping of movie titles filtered to that genre/decade with the overall sentiment and gender balance trends for that specific genre/decade in the side panel.
+Once they select any of these categories, we would then have maybe a dense pixel mapping of movie titles filtered to that genre/decade with the overall sentiment and sex ratio balance trends for that specific genre/decade in the side panel.

 In the detail view, we have the conversation mapping between different characters in the movie, in the form of an arc diagram, with each node representing a character in the film.
 Hovering over an arc would or clicking on it would give us more information about the conversation in the form of a popup.
-Here, we also have sentiment and gender balance trends for the specific movie to compare to the overall trends.
+Here, we also have sentiment and sex ratio balance trends for the specific movie to compare to the overall trends.

-This was a highly analytical visualization, which allowed users to see cross gender, word, sentiment and ratings trends through treemaps, bar charts and stacked area charts.
+This was a highly analytical visualization, which allowed users to see cross sex, word, sentiment and ratings trends through treemaps, bar charts and stacked area charts.
 The user could also drill down from high-level trends across genre and time, to details about individual movies.
-The rest of the viz mostly focused on the top words in different categories - positive/negative sentiment, same-gender/cross-gender conversations, context and so on.
+The rest of the viz mostly focused on the top words in different categories - positive/negative sentiment, same-sex/cross-sex conversations, context and so on.

 We had a poster session where we collected feedback from our classmates as well as experts on various aspects such as what they are interested in seeing with the data (to evaluate which direction we should go in), which visualization appealed to them the most (in terms of visualization and functionality) and usability.